Skip to main content

 Abandonment undermines progress.
 Every hard-fought gain that is withdrawn must be fought for again.
 Hard-won access becomes fragile.
 When people see prior victories undone, they're less likely to trust future promises.
 The message to disabled people is clear: nothing stays accessible unless you keep demanding it.

 Abandonment reactivates trauma.
-The fear of abandonment is a well-documented trauma response -- one that many disabled people already carry from medical neglect, social exclusion, or institutional betrayal.
+The fear of abandonment is a well-documented trauma response, one that many disabled people already carry from medical neglect, social exclusion, or institutional betrayal.
 Inaccessibility deepens that wound.
 Each broken login or vanished caption confirms what experience has already taught: inclusion is fleeting, and care can disappear without warning.
-This isn't overreaction -- it's recognition.

 Abandonment rewires behavior.
 After enough betrayals, people learn not to reach.
 Some avoid updates.
 Some stop filing tickets.
 Some stop expecting accessibility at all.
 What looks like withdrawal is often self-protection -- a way to reduce the pain of being let down again.